-As DC starts to warm up in March crowds start to come back to the city in late march for the peak cherry blossom bloom.
-You can also spot from beautiful magnolia trees as well in March.
+As DC starts to warm up in March crowds start to come back to the city in late march for the peak cherry blossom bloom and National Cherry Blossom Festival.
+You can also spot beautiful magnolia trees as well in March.

 - One of the most popular times to visit Washington DC is for the cherry blossoms bloom.
 Thousands of tourists flock to the Tidal Basin to see the trees.